After countless hours of script-reads and recording sessions, Doug Cockle’s job was at risk.

 “It never sat that well with me.
 I was thinking, ‘This guy does have emotions, it’s just that his job doesn’t allow him to give into them’.
 If he does, he dies.
 He squashes his emotions right down and keeps them in check.
 It’s probably true that the Trial of the Grasses did a lot of that squashing, but anyone who’s played The Witcher 3 knows the witchers all have emotional lives.
 Vesemir is full of emotion.
 Lambert… Lambert’s a prick.”

 By the time the second game came around, CD Projekt decided to relax the rules a little.
-To stand out, this next game needed a heart that wasn’t made of stone.
+To stand out, this next game needed a heart that wasn’t encased in stone.
 It needed to have more personality, and it needed to tell a more personal story with characters players could relate to – even if that character is a sad bridge troll with a drinking problem.

 The Witcher 2 was where CD Projekt started to really get noticed, but the evolution of the studio’s writing and characterisation was at its most stark in the step up between the second game and The Witcher 3.
 The move to a proper open world is what made the headlines, but The Witcher 3 stood out because it felt more raw, more human, and more emotionally-charged than any RPG that came before it.